skylight-hq/skylight.digital/pages/toolkits/content_guide/13_writing_for_accessibility.md

 Aim for high contrast between your font and background colors.
 Tools in the resources section should help with picking accessible colors.

-Images should not be the only method of communication, because images may not load or may not be seen.
+Images shouldn't be the only method of communication, because images may not load or may not be seen.
 Avoid using images when the same information could be communicated in writing.